AMN-SHK/UnibotFM/data/nlu.md

 ## intent:admission_documents
 - What are the documents required at the time of admission?
 - required documents for admission
+- docs for admission
+- admission documents
+- Which documents are required for admission?
 - Which documents are required for gujararti speaking minority applicants?
 - Which documents are required for outside maharashtra state applicants?
 - Which documents are required for OBC/ST/SC/NT1/NT2 applicants?